armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-service/agent-service-v-0-6-12.md

 ---

+## Changes

-Maintenance to update the directory where the agent releases notes has been store
+Update the directory where the Agent releases notes are stored.